ricardotulio/InboxAgencyTrial/README.md

 ## Running this project

+First, copy `.env.example` to `.env` and set smtp environments.
+Prefer to use gmail account.

-To run this project just run commands below:
+After this, just run commands below:

 ```
 $ docker-compose build